Artemis, Orion and the quest to get humans to the moon again | DW | 02.02.2021

 Andreas Hammer, Airbus's Head of Space Exploration, delivered opening remarks from a cleanroom in Bremen, where the event was meant to be held in person.
 Due to the COVID-19 pandemic, however, that got nixed.
 So, there he was, all alone, dressed in a white lab coat and hair net.

-Right off the bat, Hammer said attempts to send humans back to the moon started in Bremen, where those ESMs were being constructed.
-And the ESMs, said Hammer, were the Orion's "powerhouse."
+Right off the bat, Hammer said attempts to send humans back to the moon started in Bremen, where those ESMs are being constructed.
+And the ESMs, said Hammer, are the Orion's "powerhouse."

 There are three ESMs so far.
 They will provide air, electricity and propulsion, thermal control and all the consumables for the astronauts, including oxygen and water.
-ESA's just commissioned a further three units from Airbus.
+ESA has just commissioned a further three units from Airbus.

 Without the ESMs, there would be no human spaceflight with Orion, no mission.